Acellera/htmd/doc/source/tutorials/system-prep/02-protein-ligand.md

 ## Step 3 - Template the non-canonical residues from SMILES

-`templateResidueFromSmiles` matches the SMILES against the atoms in the selection, sets correct bond orders and formal charges, and adds the missing hydrogens:
+`templateResidueFromSmiles` matches the SMILES against the atoms in the selection, sets correct bond orders and formal charges, and adds the missing hydrogens.
+It requires the input residue to already have **bonds** in `mol.bonds`; PDBs without CONECT records need `mol.guessBonds()` (or load with `guessBonds=True`) first:

 ```{code-cell} python
 BEN_SMILES = "[NH2+]=C(N)c1ccccc1"